 Elected to National Assembly as joint Fidesz-MDF representative in 2002, sitting with the Fidesz caucus.
-Elected to National Assembly as part of the Fidesz-Christian Democratic People’s Party alliance in 2006 and 2010, sitting with the KDNP caucus during both parliamentary cycles.
+Elected to National Assembly as part of the Fidesz-Christian Democratic People’s Party alliance in 2006, 2010, 2014 and 2018 sitting with the KDNP caucus during all four parliamentary cycles.

 Served as head of the KDNP National Assembly caucus during the 2006–2010 parliamentary cycle.

 “Small, though loud interest groups simply want to force this—what is in my opinion deviant—concept upon the world.
 The natural order is that there are men and there are women.
 Consequently the natural order of the family is the committed relationship between a man and a women.
 If I start to relativize this natural order, which by the way exists according to Christian and Roman law, then the biggest problem is that there is no end to it.
 If two men get married, why not three?
 Then on what grounds do they punish bigamy?
 Where is the end of this?
 Then what is the aberration than cannot be a marriage?”
 June 21, 2014, during interview on the pro-government television station Hír TV (source in Hungarian).